How to Eat Healthy to Balance Your Immune System

 A nutritious and balanced diet is the foundation of a well-oiled nervous system.

-Keep it simple by following the U.S. Department of Agriculture’s (USDA) well-researched eating model: MyPlate.
 The USDA states that “it’s important to eat a variety of fruits, vegetables, grains, protein foods, and dairy and fortified soy alternatives.”
 They recommend choosing “options for meals, beverages, and snacks that have limited added sugars, saturated fat, and sodium.”
-Learn more about MyPlate by clicking here.

-• Vitamin B6: The Recommended Dietary Allowance (RDA) for vitamin B6 varies with age group and gender.
-Click here to determine how much you need daily.
+- Vitamin B6: The Recommended Dietary Allowance (RDA) for vitamin B6 varies with age group and gender.
 Major sources of vitamin B6 for Americans include fruit (other than citrus) and starchy vegetables like potatoes.
+Find out how much vitamin B6 you need daily.

-• Vitamin C: The RDA for vitamin C also varies with age group and gender.
-Click here to see how much you need each day.
+- Vitamin C: The RDA for vitamin C also varies with age group and gender.
 As mentioned earlier, Emergen-C is a popular supplement that touts that it contains “as much vitamin C as 10 oranges!” per serving.
-Let’s think about this though… would you really eat 10 oranges on a normal day?
+But, would you really eat 10 oranges on a normal day?
 Also, consider all of the fiber within the orange that you are missing out on by just supplementing with vitamin C instead.
 The RDA for vitamin C for adult men and women is 90 milligrams (mg) and 75 mg, respectively.
-One serving of Emergen-C contains 1,000 mg of vitamin C, which is over 1,000% of the RDA.
+One serving of Emergen-C contains 1,000 mg of vitamin C, which is over 1,000 percent of the RDA.
 That’s a tad excessive, don’t you think?
 I prefer to get my vitamin C from citrus fruits, strawberries, kiwifruit, tomatoes, red and green bell peppers, and so much more!
+Find out how much vitamin C you need daily.

-• Vitamin E: The RDA for vitamin E is 15 mg for adults.
-Other age groups have different recommendations, listed here.
+- Vitamin E: The RDA for vitamin E is 15 mg for adults.
+Other age groups have different recommendations.
 Vegetable oils and nuts are wonderful sources of vitamin E, and green vegetables like spinach and broccoli provide some vitamin E as well.
 Tired of your typical sautéed spinach or spinach salad?
-The American Institute for Cancer Research has developed a delicious recipe for a turkey, spinach, and apple wrap, available here.
-This wrap provides a fun opportunity to eat spinach in a new way and is perfect to enjoy on a hot summer day!
+The American Institute for Cancer Research has developed a delicious recipe for a turkey, spinach, and apple wrap.
+This wrap provides a fun opportunity to eat spinach in a new way and is perfect to enjoy on a hot summer day.
+Find out how much vitamin E you need daily.

 Drink Enough Water